skolacode/skolacode-api/README.md

 # skolacode-api
-SKOLACODE.com is still under developement.
+SKOLACODE is a coding school that are offering courses and helps developers in tech problems.
+Courses that we offer are all up to date and relevent with the industry.
 This is the back-end(API) code for the website.
-It is still under development and will be launching soon.
+SKOLACODE.com is still under developement and will be launching soon.

 **Please take note that `dev` branch are the latest branch**